karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 }
 ```

-This class is simply a class that implements GraphQLQueryResolver, that provides a function that matches with our schema.
+This class is simply a class that implements `GraphQLQueryResolver`, that provides a function that matches with our schema.
 The function could also be called just `hello()`, `graphql-java-tools` looks for both.

  It is `@Component` so that Spring Boot picks it up as a bean.